knolukas/ct-solver-results/README.md

 If you use or reference this work, please cite the original paper:

-Lukas Knogler, "Using Large Language Models and Knowledge Graphs for Deciding VAT Chain-Transaction Cases in Austrian Tax Law", JKU Linz, Austria.
+Lukas Knogler, "Using Large Language Models and Knowledge Graphs for Deciding VAT Chain-Transaction Cases in Austrian Tax Law", 2025, Johannes Kepler University Linz, Austria.

 ## Contact